 Alumna Kendree Chen ’25 Honored as US Presidential Scholar

-BUA alumna Kendree Chen ’25 was named a 2025 US Presidential Scholar — one of only 161 students nationwide to be honored with this award.
+BUA alumna Kendree Chen ’25 was named a 2025 US Presidential Scholar — one of only 161 students nationwide to be honored with this award, and one of only three in Massachusetts.
 The 2025 awardees were announced in a press release from US Secretary of Education Linda McMahon on September 26.
-The US Presidential Scholar program recognizes high school seniors for their accomplishments in academics, the arts, and career and technical education fields.
+The US Presidential Scholar program “recognizes high school seniors for their accomplishments in academics, the arts, and career and technical education fields.”
 A complete list of the 2025 Presidential Scholars is available here.

-Of the 3.9 million students that graduated from high school this year, more than 6,400 candidates qualified for the 2025 award based on outstanding performance on the SAT or ACT exam, or nominations made by chief state school officers and partner recognition organizations.
+Of the 3.9 million students that graduated from high school this year, only 161 qualified for the 2025 award based on their “extraordinary performance in their high school career…outstanding performance on the SAT or ACT exam, or nominations made by chief state school officers and partner recognition organizations,” according to the US Department of Education press release.
+Following the nomination process, candidates go through a rigorous application process including submitting essays, transcripts, and school evaluations for review.
+Final selections are made by the White House Commission on Presidential Scholars.

 The US Presidential Scholars Program was established in 1964, by executive order of the President, to recognize and honor some of the nation’s most distinguished graduating high school seniors.
 In 1979, the program was extended to recognize students who demonstrate exceptional talent in the visual, creative and performing arts.
 In 2015, the program was again extended to recognize students who demonstrate ability and accomplishment in career and technical education fields.
 Each year, up to 161 students are named as Presidential Scholars, one of the nation’s highest honors for high school students.